Our 4 mantras for feature requests

-Failing to fulfil our promises would certainly create more disappointment and dissatisfaction further down the road.
-While no one likes being told no, we would rather be transparent and honest upfront, than make promises that we cannot deliver on.
+Failing to fulfill our promises would certainly create more disappointment and dissatisfaction further down the road.
+While no one likes being told no, we would rather be transparent and honest upfront than make promises that we cannot deliver on.
 And, we typically find that you agree too!

 We’d rather focus on building features that will add value for as many people as possible, than be led by specific requests of individuals

 In the same line of thought, we are open about the reasoning behind our decisions.
 One of our main philosophies is that we’d rather focus on building features that will add value for as many people as possible than be led by specific requests of individuals.
 This view is integral to our decision-making process.
 For instance, we often get requests where someone offers to pay a fee to have tailor-made work done to their account.
 Even if we had unlimited development capacity to implement the feature, we don’t build it.
 This type of custom work would interfere with our vision to bring value to all of our clients with each improvement.

 The decision to build one feature over another comes from a conscious and strategic decision by our product owner

 To determine which features bring the most value, we have developed a structured system for processing and prioritizing all feature requests that come to us.
 The decision to build one feature over another comes from a conscious and strategic decision by Jeroen, our product owner.
 If your feature request isn't built, you can be assured that it was not because we forgot or ignored it.
 We aim to communicate this to you by sharing a bit about where our main priorities lie at that moment.

 Mantra 4: Determine what a client actually wants